 In order to maintain your F-1 status, you must follow the Federal F-1 regulations upon entry into the United States until your final departure to your home country.
-Below are the key requirements for maintaining status:

 - Report to campus on time once you have arrived in the United States.

 Arriving on campus in a timely manner is important.
 Failure to do so can result in missing registration deadlines.